ENCCS/julia-for-hpda/content/index.rst

 to practice what they've learned, marked with a hand-writing emoji.
 Sometimes there's also a solution:

-.. todo:: Printing to screen
+.. exercise:: Printing to screen

   Which of these commands prints the value of the variable ``x``?